topmonks/rsk-uniswap-docs/frontend-integration/swap.md

 ## Recipients

-Uniswap allows traders to swap tokens and transfer the output to a new `recipient` address.
+RSKswap allows traders to swap tokens and transfer the output to a new `recipient` address.
 This allows for a type of payment where the payer sends one token and the payee receives another.

-## ETH ⇄ ERC20 Trades
+## RBTC ⇄ ERC20 Trades

 Coming soon...